How to Remove PUPs and Other Unexpected Things From Your Computer

 Removing PUPs

-To remove PUPs (and other unwanted, unexpected software), start with an Uninstall via the settings app, then run Malwarebytes free version, then run AdwCleaner.
+To remove PUPs or any unwanted, unexpected software, start with an uninstall via the settings app, and then run Malwarebytes AdwCleaner.
 This sequence catches the most common PUPs.
-You can also simply restore to a backup taken prior to the PUP’s arrival.
-Remember: always choose custom installation to avoid PUPs in the future.
+You can also restore to a backup taken before the PUPs’ arrival.
+Remember, always choose custom installation to avoid PUPs in the future.

 Start with a backup